Tylder/firestore-extended/projects/firestore-extended/README.md

 It can also be more difficult to figure out how to store your data in a way that is not only cheap in terms of reads but also cheap in terms of performance/speed.

-AngularFireStore-Deep is meant to help developers solve these issues.
+Firestore Extended is meant to help developers solve these issues.

 ### Documentation and Examples